Abdul Hafeez (cricketer)

-Abdul Hafeez (born 21 March 1977) is an English cricketer: an opening batsman and occasional medium-pace bowler who had a brief county cricket career with Worcestershire.
+Abdul Hafeez (born 21 March 1977) is a former first-class English cricketer: an opening batsman and occasional medium-pace bowler who had a brief county cricket career with Worcestershire.
 He was born in Moseley, Birmingham.

-He played a number of games for Warwickshire's Second XI in 1996 and 1997, having progressed through the age-groups from under-14 level.
-He was part of the Second XI Championship winning side for Warwickshire in 1996.
+Hafeez made his debut for Warwickshire's Second XI in 1996, having progressed through the age-groups from under-14 level.
+He impressed on debut, scoring an unbeaten 52*.
+He was part of the Second XI Championship winning side that year, and despite scoring 408 runs at an average of 40.1, was not provided with any further opportunities.

-Hafeez caught the eye of neighbours Worcestershire in 1997 after having scored over 750 runs for Moseley Cricket Club's First XI in the Birmingham and District Premier League that summer.
+Nevertheless, Hafeez caught the eye of neighbours Worcestershire in 1997 after having scored over 750 runs for Moseley Cricket Club's First XI in the Birmingham and District Premier League that summer.
 He made his first-class debut in April 1998 against Essex at New Road.
 He played a further nine first-class games that season, smashing a career-best 55 off 53 balls to lead Worcestershire to a five wicket championship win over Gloucestershire, whose bowling attack included Courtney Walsh, Mike Smith, and Jon Lewis.

-In 1999, Hafeez had fewer opportunities, playing only four first-class matches, despite scoring over 800 runs for the Second XI in what was only his second year on the county staff.
+Hafeez was given fewer opportunities the following season, playing only four first-class matches.
+This was notwithstanding that, by June 1999, in what was only his second year on the county staff, Hafeez had scored over 1,000 runs at an average of 49.8 for the Second XI, including five fifties, three hundreds, and a top score of 181.
 However, to the surprise of many, Hafeez was released at the end of the season.
 Following his departure, he played one further game for Shropshire, against Ireland in the 2000 NatWest Trophy.

-He then played for several years for the recreational Worcestershire Cricket Board team, making several appearances in the NatWest Trophy's replacement, the C&G Trophy, including a game against the professional Worcestershire side in May 2003.
+He then played for several years for the Worcestershire Cricket Board team in the Minor Counties Trophy (228 runs, at an average of 38), and also made several appearances in the NatWest Trophy's replacement, the C&G Trophy, including a game against the professional Worcestershire side in May 2003.